 In Spring, I make a point of visiting tulip festivals.
 Picture taking seems to naturally attach itself to visiting tulip fields for hobbyists and professional photographers alike.
 But it does not stop at the tulip season!
 From that time on and all summer long, gardens are blossoming everywhere.
 All these offer you literally millions of photo subjects to shoot and personify.
 For several months on end.

-However, while the tulip fields offer a visually colorful inspiration to make artistic photographs, taking memorable photos can be a challenge.
+While tulip fields offer a visually colorful inspiration to make artistic flower images, taking memorable pictures of tulips (or non- tulip photos) can be a challenge.

-Whether you are taking photographs with a $150 point and shoot camera or a $3,000 outfit with tripods, wide-angle and color lenses, the same photography techniques apply to realize successful results.
+Whether you are taking photographs with a $150 point and shoot camera or a $3,000 outfit with tripods, wide-angle and color lenses, these same photography techniques apply to realize successful results.

 - HAPPY FACES SELL.
 Where permitted by signs, to take a good picture, send your children out into the middle of the farmers’ field.

 - EARLY RISERS WIN.
 Light is everything when you hold a camera, as you probably already know.
 Go out into the fields early morning or late in the day.
 The light will be warmer and more complementary to your children’s faces.